tom-williams26/job-board/README.md

     Filtering listings by keyword and category

-    Form validation and user-friendly error messages
+    Form validation with error feedback

-    Flash messaging and user feedback
+    Flash messaging

-    Protected routes and access control
+    Protected routes with access control

 🧭 Roadmap

-Planned features and improvements:

-    ✅ User login (implemented)
+    ✅ User login (completed)

-    🔧 User registration functionality
+    🔧 User registration (in progress)

     📄 Pagination for job listings

-    🧹 Improved UI design and layout refinements
+    🧹 UI/UX improvements

-    📸 Add screenshots to this README
+    📸 Add screenshots to README

-    🚀 Deploy project live using Forge or another platform
+    🚀 Deploy live

 📌 Project Status

 🚧 This project is under active development.

 The core functionality is implemented, and additional features like registration, UI enhancements, and deployment are in progress.